TimoTokki/gitskills/README.md

 # gitskills
 I create a new branch is quick AND simple.
 I like this tutorial.
-like it not very much!
+I like it not very much!
+But you？